ranchhand6/yocto-manifest/README.md

-Gumstix Repo Manifests for the Yocto Project Build System
+Gumstix Repo Manifests for the Yocto Project Build System (DCI variant)
 =============================================
 This repository provides Repo manifests to setup the Yocto build system for supported Gumstix products.

 ***
 **Note:**
 If you already have a Yocto Project setup and want only the Gumstix BSP layer, use the meta-gumstix repository found here: git://github.com/gumstix/meta-gumstix.git.
 ***